1gwyn/1gwyn/README.md

 - Hi, I’m @1gwyn
-- I’m interested in Office 365 and Mechanical Keyboards
+- I’m interested in Office 365, Azure and Mechanical Keyboards
-- I’m currently learning SPFx

 <!---
 1gwyn/1gwyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.